I often say that if you were a fly on the wall, you’d get a real experience of life in a homeschool family.

 0725 Message teenage schooled daughter: “Good morning.
 May it be a good day.”
 Hubby brings her into town before he does rounds and paperwork.

-0730 She comes for hug before she leaves.
+0730 She comes for a hug before she leaves.
 Make coffee.

 0800 Ask for quiet from the kitchen, as dishes are being put away and cats are being cared for before 15 mins screen time.
 “Oh my goodness,” excited Zach says, “I think Moosecraft is Live!”

-Drink coffee, eat yoghurt parfait with homemade granola and blueberry jam.
-Read scripture reading, William Wordsworth poetry, chapter from Joel Goldsmith’s ‘the art of meditation’.
+Drink coffee, and eat yogurt parfait with homemade granola and blueberry jam.
+Read scripture reading, William Wordsworth’s poetry, a chapter from Joel Goldsmith’s ‘the art of Meditation’.
 Write journal.
 Nothing to write in the ‘Feelings’ section.
 I guess I’m not feeling anything? ha.
 More coffee?
 ‘Goals’ section takes most of the journal page: 13 lucky things I’m planning to do.
 If I come up with more activities, I’ll write them down to check them off.
 Intention word: activate (for it is Monday).

 0830 Meet for Morning Time with 15, 12, & 9 year old.
-Discuss daily and weekly schedule.
+Discuss daily and weekly schedules.
 Who needs a ride to town when?
-Busy week with rehearsals for community dance performance on weekend for two daughters.
+Busy week with rehearsals for a community dance performance on weekend for two daughters.
 Outdoor soccer starts Thursday.

 Read: ‘A Long Winter’ (which, hilariously, it has been a long winter), listen to morning bible verse, which hilariously is “honour your father and mother, that your days may be long upon the land”, read prayer on learning to forgive, listen to Classical Music 101 cd and randomly quiz composer and title.

 Two kids at a time do: ‘Art Gallery’.
-Five minutes to gaze at Renoir, Monet, and Michelangelo art books on the floor of my study.
+Five minutes to gaze at Renoir, Monet, and Michelangelo’s art books on the floor of my study.
 This morning, they look at ‘More than Human’, a giant photo art book on animals anthropomorphized.
-Kids giggled about seahorses male mating rituals, showing their baby carrying pouches to prospective females.
+Kids giggled about seahorses’ male mating rituals, showing their baby-carrying pouches to prospective females.

-0930 Read daily high school email, email re: chicken coop planning, decide time to discuss cottage garden rock wall with landscaper.
+0930 Read daily high school email, email re: chicken coop planning, decide the time to discuss cottage garden rock wall with a landscaper.

 0935 Try to remember password on new email account.
 Recover flipping email password, eventually (pardon the expletive).